RutenkolkC/corona_hhu/www.corona.hhu.de/en/research.html.md

 ## Main points for research in brief

-Last updated: 23 October 2020: information for international scientists/researchers and visiting scientists/researchers.
+Last updated: 04 November 2020: information about business trips and project meetings and info sheet on hygiene measures in the context of lab research work.

 ## "Research" topic group